THE STRUCTURE AND FUNCTION OF NEURONS

 When activated, inhibitory neurons release the neurotransmitter GABA, which hyperpolarises the postsynaptic neuron; i.e., it makes the membrane potential more negative, making it harder for the neuron to reach the threshold to fire an action potential, thereby causing ‘inhibition’.
 Most often, inhibitory neurons are also called GABAergic neurons for that reason.
 Although they constitute only 20-25% of all neurons in the cortex, they are strikingly diverse, with different morphologies, sizes, intrinsic properties, connectivity patterns, and protein expression.
 Based on their molecular properties, a significant effort

-Neurotransmitters can be classified as either excitatory or inhibitory in their action, having one of these two effects on the neighbouring neuron.
+Neurotransmitters can be classified as excitatory or inhibitory, exerting one of these two effects on the neighbouring neuron.
 For instance, the neurotransmitter serotonin induces inhibition in the receiving neuron, thereby making the neuron more negatively charged and less likely to fire.
 Inhibitory neurotransmitters are like the nervous system’s “off switches” and are generally responsible for calming the mind and body, inducing sleep, and filtering out unnecessary excitatory signals.
 An inhibitory neurotransmitter binding with a postsynaptic receptor results in an inhibitory postsynaptic potential (IPSP), making it less likely to fire.

 The nervous system controls the body’s organs and plays a role in nearly all bodily functions.
 Nerve cells, also known as neurons, and their neurotransmitters play essential roles in this system.
 Neurons fire impulses.
 They release neurotransmitters, also known as the body’s chemical messengers.
 These chemicals carry signals to other cells.